Key takeaways

 Card reader door locks offer a smoother alternative to brass keys.

-In this post, we go over what a card reader door lock is, how it works, and how much commercial card reader door lock systems cost.
-Then, we go over the pros and cons of card reader door locks.
-Finally, we offer a more robust alternative to card reader door locks.
+In this post, we go over what a card reader with a door lock is, how it works, and how much commercial card door lock systems cost.
+Then, we review the pros, cons, and alternatives for card reader door locks.
+Finally, we explain the best way to use them on your property.

 This post covers: